 Ratings can be modified by the addition of a plus (+) or minus (-) sign to show relative standing position within the rating categories.

-A positive outlook means that a rating may be raised over the intermediate term.
+A stable outlook means that the rating is not likely to change over the intermediate to longer term.

 Good credit quality.
 "BBB" ratings indicate that expectations of default risk are currently low.
 The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.